 The carrier, Ryanair, isn’t in my book of favorite airlines.
-They market themselves as “the low fare airline”, but their policies seem designed to extract the maximum amount of money from every passenger.
-Baggage requirements are extremely strict and punishment for exceeding them, even by a few kilograms, is severe.
+They market themselves as “the low fare airline”, but clearly their policies are designed to extract the most money possible from every passenger.
+Baggage requirements are excessively strict and punishment for exceeding them, even by a few kilograms, is severe.
 This is not a problem for those on short vacations, but it’s a nightmare for long-term travelers with more than one small piece of baggage.

 My two pieces of baggage – one small and large – met measurement and weight requirements for British Airways and American Airlines, not for Ryanair.
 The weight allowance for the large bag on the other airlines was 50 lbs.
 On Ryanair, there is no free checked baggage and their limit per bag is 15 kg (33 lbs.).
 Of course I had to pay extra.
 My carry-on bag also turned out to be too large for their standards.
 While waiting to board the airplane I was asked to check my carry-on and pay an extra $50 fee!